 Who needs the gingivectomy?

 Laser treatment is more comfortable than gingivectomy surgery and can give you the desired results.
 If you have any fear or doubt, discuss it with the specialist; ask them any question that you may have.
-The specialist will ensure that the treatment is successful and you should maintain the best hygiene after treatment.
+The specialist will ensure that the treatment is successful and you should maintain highly recommended hygiene after treatment.
 You will be given tips and advice on how to take care of your teeth after the procedure.
-Follow the tips religiously and go for any appointments to keep the gums and teeth in the best condition.
+Follow the tips religiously and go for any appointments to keep the gums and teeth in highly recommended condition.